artag/Training/Notes_Scott_Wlashin/Six_approaches_to_DI_Part_4.md

 ![Pic.
 2](Six_approaches_to_DI/Dependencies6b.jpg "Pic.
 2")

-For a concrete example, let's look at ReadLn.
-A normal ReadLn function has the signature `unit -> string`.
+For a concrete example, let's look at `ReadLn`.
+A normal `ReadLn` function has the signature `unit -> string`.
 In our new approach, we will give the interpreter a `unit` and we want it to give us back a `string`.
 But that's not quite right.
 Instead of feeding a string back to *us*, the interpreter will feed that string to the "*next*" function that we provide